swati-dontamsetti/Web-Design-Challenge/README.md

 ### Considerations
 * You must use bootstrap.
 This includes using the bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the bootstrap grid for responsiveness on the comparison page.
 * You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
 * Be sure your website works at all window widths/sizes.
 * Feel free to take some liberty in the visual aspects, but keep the core functionality the same.